DbDOS: Overview

 In the late 1980s to early 1990s, dBase for DOS was one of the more popular database tools on the market.
-When Borland decided to stop development of the DOS version in favor of the Windows version, many companies were left providing support for themselves.
+When Borland decided to stop the development of the DOS version in favour of the Windows version, many companies were left providing support for themselves.

 Many decided to keep their applications running on the DOS platform for many years following Borland's switch to Windows.
 This strategy worked well enough until Microsoft decided to make some changes in the way the underlying operating system worked.
 And as more and more PC started supporting 64-bit operating systems, the ability to keep dBASE for DOS running on maintainable hardware became difficult.

 In 2012, the newly formed dBase LLC opted to support this install base of dBASE applications by releasing a virtualization tool named dbDOS.
 Based on the popular DOSBox, dbDOS quickly became an easy way to enable virtually any DOS-based application on Microsoft's Windows XP, Vista, Windows 7, Windows Server 2003 and Windows Server 2008, both 32- and 64-bit versions of the operating systems.
-With enhanced support for dBASE III, dBASE IV (Version 1, 2, 3), and dBASE V for DOS, dbDOS is the easiest way to keep mission critical applications up and running for years to come.
+With enhanced support for dBASE III, dBASE IV (Version 1, 2, 3), and dBASE V for DOS, dbDOS is the easiest way to keep mission-critical applications up and running for years to come.

 dbDOS 1.0 was released on May 23, 2012, following the restructuring of dBase LLC in April 2012.